 How to choose your subjects

-Apart from the guidance given about levels and entry requirements you will also need to check the entry requirements for each of your chosen subjects.
-These entry requirements vary from subject to subject and are based on the experience of the Department in preparing students to successfully complete a course at Advanced or Intermediate level.
+Apart from the guidance given about general entry requirements for the Sixth Form, you will also need to check the entry requirements for each of your chosen subjects.
+These entry requirements vary from subject to subject and are based on the experience of the department in preparing students to successfully complete a course at Advanced or Intermediate level.
 It is not in your interest to embark on a course of study in the Sixth Form without the necessary qualifications to build on.

-After your application has been received you will attend an interview with a member of the Sixth Form team in January or February 2019.
+After your application has been received you will attend an interview with a member of the Sixth Form team in Term 3.
 Your parents may also attend this meeting.
 At this interview we will discuss your needs and the requirements of the courses you wish to follow.
 However, changes to your courses can be made with guidance, right up to the start of term – this may particularly apply if your GCSE results were not as expected.

 Please contact Sixth Form Manager, Mrs Amanda Hilton for further details 01892 603018 email@example.com.